-- providing support for children who need help with communication, language and literacy; - planning to develop children's understanding through the use of all available senses and experiences; - planning for children's full participation in learning, and in physical and practical activities; - helping children to manage their behaviour and to take part in learning effectively and safely; - helping individuals to manage their emotions, particularly trauma or stress, and to take part in learning. - Using Somerset Total communication
+- Providing support for children who need help with communication, language and literacy; - Planning to develop children's understanding through the use of all available senses and experiences; - Planning for children's full participation in learning, and in physical and practical activities; - Supporting children to regulate their emotions by using some of our strategies. - Having behavioural expectations to allow children to take part in learning effectively and safely; - Helping individuals to understand their emotions, particularly trauma or stress, and to take part in learning. - Using Somerset Total communication.